 The reality is that happiness is more likely to arrive when we focus on other things, such as purpose, deep connection with others, serving others, and contributing to something larger than ourselves—and something we value.

 “Those only are happy who have their minds fixed on some object other than their own happiness: on the happiness of others, on the improvement of mankind, even on some art or pursuit followed not as a means, but as itself an ideal end.
-Aiming at something else, they find happiness by the way.” -John Stuart Mill, 19th century English philosopher
+Aiming at something else, they find happiness by the way.” -John Stuart Mill, English philosopher

 8. The Expectations Trap